Dre Campbell Farm

 Legumes

-Legumes are good cover crops grown mostly for their ability to enrich the soil with nitrogen.
+Legumes are good cover crops grown because they enrich the soil with nitrogen.
 They fix nitrogen from the atmosphere and supply it to the soil.

 Examples include white clover, hairy vetch, field peas, sweet clover, and alfalfa.